DGP-Studio/Snap.Hutao.Docs/docs/en/features/real-time-notes.md

 - Click on `Add Role` button
 - In the pop-up menu, find the UID you want to add, and click on the add button to its right
 - Now, the game UID character's Real-time Notes should be displayed in the page
-  - The Real-time Notes is set to refresh timely
-    - You can click on the `Notification Settings` on the top right to manage it
+  - The Real-time Notes is set to refresh timely.
+You can click on the `Notification Settings` on the top right to manage it
 - If you want to see the data at this moment, you can click `Refresh` button to refresh data immediately
-  - If you receive any warning similar to `Verification failed`, it may be caused by too many account added, and you can try to fix it youself by refreshing account cookie
+- If a `-1034` error occurs during data refresh, it means that miHoYo's anti-bot risk control has been triggered.
+You can solve this problem by configuring the invisible verification in the Hutao settings.

 ## Verify Current User and Role